LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/Townies Need Artisan Goods Readme.txt

 ||Un-installation||
 ⚠️⚠️⚠️Make sure you complete or cancel any special orders you had in your journal from TNAG first.⚠️⚠️⚠️Once you've done that, delete the folders for this mod from your Stardew Valley/Mods folder.

+Note that if the game was going to include special orders from TNAG in the next round of special orders, you may still see some special orders listed from this mod.
+They will reset the following week.
+Do not accept a special order from TNAG after uninstalling it in order to avoid the crash.

 ||Shout Outs||
 Airyn, for ideas and support.
 JeweledNebula, for ideas.
-CopperSun, for ideas and support.
+Calcite / CopperSun, for ideas and support.
-Pathoschild, for SMAPI and CP. atravita, for support.
+Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible either. atravita, for their help in the Stardew Valley Discord.
-Lumina, for support.
+Lumina, for their help in the Stardew Valley Discord.
 Gervig, for sending me that test save for a different special order mod I was testing (Townies Need Food<INSERT LINK>).
 I used it for testing TNAG!
 HohenHeizen, for Dinosaur Replacement - Turtle https://www.nexusmods.com/stardewvalley/mods/2778 The DSV server, the SMC server, and the #making-mods channel of the main SDV server as a whole.